thatgirldorian/Sleep-Debt-Calculator-with-JavaScript/README.md

 It will:

 - determine the actual amount of sleep you have gotten the past week
-- also tell the ideal hours of sleep for each night of the past week
+- tell the ideal hours of sleep for each night of the past week
-- will calculate, in hours, how much sleep you owe
+- calculate, in hours, how much sleep you owe

 <h3>Technology Used:</h3>